Skip to main content

 Trunk opens too far or not far enough

-• Adjust the trunk opening height in Controls > Vehicle > Trunk on the touchscreen
+• Adjust the trunk opening height via the touchscreen as described above

 • Ball studs may need replacement